Cari Batson Thomas: Coast Guard career

 Cari Thomas served aboard cutters Vigorous, Valiant, and commanded Manitou.
 Additionally, other operational assignments included Group-Air Station Atlantic City and as plankowner and Commander, Sector Miami, Response Operations.
 Some of her responsibilities included transitions to the RB-S, 47' MLB, 49' BUSL, and 87' CPB as well as numerous USCG, joint DOD, and interagency operations in the Northwest Atlantic, Gulf of Mexico, Caribbean, Bahamas, Straits of Florida, New Jersey coast and Delaware Bay.
 Thomas also served in the Enlisted Personnel Division of the Personnel Command, Admissions at the Coast Guard Academy, as a Program Reviewer at Headquarters and as the Executive Assistant to the Atlantic Area, Fifth District and Maritime Defense Zone Atlantic Commanders.
 She was able to gain experience in leading new Department of Homeland Security response regimes, she served two years as the Chief of Staff to Principal Federal Official (PFO), Northeast Region and as the predesignated Deputy PFO, Florida (collateral duty), Atlantic Area Resource Director, and as commander, Training Center Cape May.

 As a flag officer, she served as Assistant Commandant, Response Policy (CG-5R), Commander, Coast Guard District Fourteen, and Assistant Commandant, Human Resources (CG-1).
+She represented the United States in a number of international forums, including formulating or updating international agreements in the Arctic and Central/South America, and throughout the Central and Western Pacific.

 Thomas graduated with distinction from the Naval War College with a Master of Arts in National Security and Strategic Studies.
 She also holds a Master of Science in Educational Leadership from Troy State University and a Bachelor of Science in Civil Engineering from the Coast Guard Academy.
 She served on the board of directors for the Academy Alumni Association, and participated in various Coast Guard studies, including Project Kimball, Academy Task Force and as co-lead for the Force Readiness Command design team.
-Her awards include two Legions of Merit, five Meritorious Service Medals, the State Department Superior Honor Award, and the Sea Services Leadership Association North Star award, among many other personal, unit and campaign awards.
+Admiral Thomas received certificates at Harvard's National Preparedness Leadership Initiative and at Georgetown University.
+Her awards include the DHS Distinguished Service Medal, two Legions of Merit, five Meritorious Service Medals, the State Department Superior Honor Award, the Secretary of Defense Exceptional Public Service Award, and the Sea Services Leadership Association North Star award, among many other personal, unit and campaign awards.
+In 2024, Admiral Thomas was awarded the Distinguished Public Service Award, for her work with Coast Guard Mutual Assistance, the highest civilian award that the Commandant can award (aside the Gold and Silver Lifesaving medals).
 She earned permanent cutterman status in 1994.